storacha/specs/w3-aggregation.md

 - can we get a `commP` of the aggregate with `commP` of every CAR that is part of it?
 - perhaps the `nb` should also include the `commP` of the aggregate?

-### `aggregate/deals`
+### `aggregate/get`

-A Storefront principal can invoke a capabilty to submit an aggregate ready for deals.
+A Storefront principal can invoke a capability to get state of the accepted aggregate.

 > `did:web:web3.storage` invokes capability from `did:web:spade.storage`